Shepherding Ministry Venue: Parenting

 • Eph.
 6:4 - "Bring them up in the training (Greek word: paideia - instruction, nurture, correction) and instruction (Greek word: nouthesia - putting in mind, admonition) of the Lord" --- training both by action and by words

-Parents' God-given role closely aligns with the ministry description of shepherds.
+Parents' God-given role closely aligns with the ministry duties of shepherds.

 Parental Authority Comes Under the Chief Shepherd: